-For these casual business types that are not officially formed with any government entity, the DBA is a great way to increase your company’s professionalism.
-As opposed to using your personal name (or a partner’s name) as the official name of your business, you can acquire a DBA.
+These casual business types are not officially formed with any government entity, so the DBA is a great way to increase your company’s professionalism and legitimacy.
+Instead of using your personal name (or a partner’s name) in an official business capacity, you can acquire a DBA.

-This opens the door to a more professional and legitimate image for your business, especially considering that you can open business bank accounts using your DBA.
-Most customers feel much more comfortable making payments to a business rather than to an individual’s personal name, and it makes perfect sense if you put yourself in their shoes.
-Wouldn’t you rather write a check to a legitimate business, instead of to the individual person who sold you the products or services?
+This opens the door to a more professional, reputable image for your business, especially considering that you can open business bank accounts using your DBA.
+Just put yourself in a customer or investor’s shoes.
+Would you feel more comfortable writing a check to a legitimate business or an individual person?
+We’d bet on the former.

 LLCs and Corporations

 Does your company operate multiple product lines that you’d like to keep distinct?
-Does your business have multiple physical locations, or several branches that all belong to the same overarching company?
+Or does it have multiple physical locations, several branches that all belong to the same overarching company?

-In addition, a DBA can help make accounting practices a bit easier.
-If you want to financially split up separate parts of your business for accounting purposes, you can get a DBA for each one, then open separate checking accounts for each of them.
-In this manner, you can keep each portion of your business in its own little financial world, making it easier to track your finances.
+A DBA can help make accounting practices easier as well.
+If you want to financially split up different parts of your business for accounting purposes, you can use DBAs to open separate checking accounts for each of them.
+In this manner, you can keep each portion of your business in its own little financial world, which makes finances easier to track.

 Disadvantages of DBA Acquisition

-First and foremost, we already mentioned that a DBA is not a business entity, and as such it does not provide any limited liability protections.
+We already mentioned that a DBA is not a business entity, and as such it does not provide any limited liability protections.
 This means that the DBA does not provide any personal asset protection like registering your business as an LLC or a corporation does.
-If your unincorporated business is sued, you may be held personally liable for the debts related to a settlement or judgment against your business ― this is the biggest difference between acquiring a DBA and forming a business entity like an LLC or corporation.
+If your sole proprietorship or partnership is sued, the DBA won’t do anything to stop creditors from pursuing your personal savings, house, car, and more.
+You may be held personally liable for the debts related to a settlement or judgment against your business.
+If you’d rather have this protection, you might consider forming an LLC or corporation instead.

-The other drawbacks are a bit less obvious.
-In our opinion, the biggest misconception regarding doing business as names is the fact that merely registering a DBA does not give you the exclusive rights to use that name.
-In fact, if someone else forms an LLC or corporation using the exact same name you registered as your DBA, that other entity will get the rights to the name, and you will no longer be able to use it.
+Perhaps the biggest misconception regarding Doing Business As names is the fact that merely registering a DBA does not give you the exclusive rights to use that name.
+That name is still fair game to any other company that would like to reserve or register it.
+In fact, if someone else forms an LLC or corporation using the exact same as your DBA, that other entity will get the rights, and you’ll be forced to give it up.

 How to Get Your Own DBA

-In some states, the doing business as name is provided by the Secretary of State or Department of Revenue office ― in some states like Washington, you’ll actually apply for a DBA while filling out your business license and permit application.
-In other states, you’ll need to obtain your DBA on the county level, rather than from the state.
-In other words, there is no one-size-fits-all process to get a DBA across the country.
+In some states, the Doing Business As name is provided by the Secretary of State or Department of Revenue office.
+For example, in Washington, applying for a DBA is part of your business license and permit application.
+Other states require that you apply for your DBA at the county level instead of the state level.
+All that to say: there is no one-size-fits-all process to get a DBA across the country.

-For the most part, no matter which level of government you need to register your DBA at, the process to acquire a DBA is relatively similar.
+No matter which level of government issues your DBA, the process to acquire it is relatively similar.
 Typically, you’ll just need to fill out a simple document that lists the following information: